• Skip to primary navigation

 remove oil stains from concrete with tide

-If you have an oil stain that is fresh or fairly recent, one of the best cleaning agents to use is a powdered laundry detergent.
+If you have a fresh or fairly recent oil stain, one of the simplest cleaning agents to use is powdered laundry detergent.

-In fact, Tide used to be NASCAR’s standard oil cleaning agent years ago until the more sophisticated oil-dry products were developed.
+In fact, Tide used to be NASCAR’s standard oil-cleaning agent years ago, until more sophisticated oil-dry products were developed.

 Any powdered laundry detergent will work.
-Start by blotting up any heavy residue that may be on the surface and then pre-wet the stain as well as the surrounding area.
+Start by blotting up any heavy surface residue, then pre-wet the stain and the surrounding area.
 Oil that is freed from the cleaning process can migrate and cause a secondary stain on the dry concrete if you don’t do this.

-Next, mix a strong solution of 1 cup powdered detergent to 1/2 gallon of hot water in a bucket.
-Pour it onto the oil stain and then sprinkle more detergent directly onto the stain itself.
-Use a stiff bristled nylon brush or deck brush and start scrubbing away.
+Next, mix a strong solution of 1 cup of powdered detergent with 1/2 gallon of hot water in a bucket.
+Pour it onto the oil stain, then sprinkle more detergent directly onto the stain.
+Use a stiff-bristle nylon brush or deck brush and start scrubbing away.

 Be sure to let the soapy solution sit for a few minutes but do not let it dry.
 Letting the mix sit allows it to penetrate into the pores of the concrete and emulsify the oil, effectively lifting it out of the concrete.

-Use a high pressure nozzle to rinse away the solution.
+Use a high-pressure nozzle to rinse the solution away.
 The water pressure helps to lift the remaining emulsified oil out of the pores and remove the stain.
-Using a wet/dry shop vac on the sudsy solution while rinsing works well also.
+Using a wet/dry shop vac on the sudsy solution while rinsing works well, also.

 Make a Poultice

 If some of the stain remains, the next step is to make a poultice with the laundry detergent.
 Pour a cup or two of detergent into a container and add just enough water to make a paste.
-Spread a thick layer of the paste onto the still damp oil stain and cover it with plastic to slow the evaporation process.
+Spread a thick layer of the paste onto the still-damp oil stain, then cover it with plastic to slow evaporation.

 This homemade poultice will help to draw the remaining oil out of the concrete.
 Let it sit at least overnight and then uncover it to dry.
 Once it has dried, scrape it up with a putty knife and rinse off any residue.